 How does Reterro EDT compare to in-situ approaches to soil remediation?

-There are several differences between Reterro ex situ batch treatment and the various forms of in situ continuous treatment approaches.
+There are several differences between Reterro ex-situ batch treatment and the various forms of in-situ continuous treatment approaches.
 The most significant differences have to do with the certainty of the treatment.
 When a site is excavated all of the hidden features are revealed.
 These include contamination missed during initial sampling, lithology variations, buried debris, perched water, and other subsurface interferences.
 It is extremely rare to find a site that has a uniform subsurface profile.
 Instead, there are a variety of subsurface features that interfere with the uniformity and overall effectiveness of in situ treatments.
 Whether the treatment uses injection of chemicals, bio-agents, steam or air; or whether it uses vacuum extraction with or without resistive, radio frequency, or other heating; the subsurface path(s) taken will be the path(s) of least resistance.
 Significant amounts of contamination can remain in pockets that received little treatment, or no treatment at all.
-In addition, in situ approaches typically require very long treatment time, and often require multiple iterations of the treatments.
-The uncertainty inherent in in situ approaches was tolerated at a time when ex situ approaches were falling out of favor due to their safety concerns and/or inability to be permitted in densely populated areas.
-Reterro technology was developed to allow more certain and higher rate treatment than is possible with an in situ approach, while at the same time overcoming the limitations that made previous ex situ thermal approaches too costly or unable to obtain an operating permit.
-In situ approaches are useful when physical obstructions or excessive depth make excavation impractical, such as when treatment is required underneath an activity roadway or a structure that must be preserved.
+In addition, in-situ approaches typically require very long treatment time, and often require multiple iterations of the treatments.
+The uncertainty inherent with in-situ approaches was tolerated at a time when ex-situ approaches were falling out of favor due to safety concerns and/or inability to be permitted in densely populated areas.
+Reterro technology was developed to allow more certain and higher rate treatment than is possible with an in-situ approach, while at the same time overcoming the limitations that made previous ex-situ thermal approaches too costly or unable to obtain an operating permit.
+In-situ approaches are useful when physical obstructions or excessive depth make excavation impractical, such as when treatment is required underneath an active roadway or a structure that must be preserved.